11th century Viking house discovered near Four Courts.

 The archaeological dig found the equivalent of a 3 bedroom, semi-detached, Viking house.
 The remains of over 200 Viking houses have been found in Dublin city centre, but this is the first on the northside of the city.

-Reporter John Kilraine speaks to archaeologist Colm Moriarty, and Dr. Pat Wallace of the National Museum of Ireland, about the discovery.
+Archaeologist Colm Moriarty and Dr Pat Wallace of the National Museum of Ireland describe the discovery.

 Viking Settlement at Wood Quay